martinrotter/rssguard/resources/docs/Documentation.md

 The function should be fast and must return values which belong to enumeration [`FilteringAction`](#FilteringAction-enum).

 Each article is accessible in your script via global variable named `msg` of type `MessageObject`, see [this file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/messageobject.h) for the declaration.
-Some properties are writeable, allowing you to change contents of the article before it is written to RSS Guard's DB.
+Some properties are writeable, allowing you to change contents of the article before it is written to RSS Guard DB.
 You can mark article important, change its description, perhaps change author name or even assign some label to it!!!

-Almost all changes you make are synchronized back to feed service, if corresponding RSS Guard plugin supports it. <!-- TODO: which does not? -->
+Some attributes (`read/unread/starred` states) are synchronized back to your account's server - so you can for example mark some articles as starred and the change will be propagated back to TT-RSS server if you use TT-RSS.

 A [special placeholders](#userd-plac) can be used in article filters.

 There is also a special variable named `utils`.
 This variable is of `FilterUtils` type.
-It offers some useful [utility functions](#utils-object) for your filters.
+It offers some useful [utility functions](#utils-object) for you to use in your filters.

 Labels assigned to articles are visible to your filters.
 You can, therefore, execute actions in your filtering script, based on which labels are assigned to the article.
 The property is called `assignedLabels` and is an array of the [`Label`](#Label-class) objects.